 Among other things, Apple's maps misplaced landmarks, overlooked towns and sometimes got people horribly lost.
 In one example brought to light this week, Australian police derided Apple's maps as "life-threatening" because the system steered people looking for the city of Mildura into a sweltering, remote desert 44 miles from their desired destination.

 Google Inc., in contrast, is hailing its new iPhone app as a major improvement from the one evicted by Apple.

 Digital maps are key battleground in mobile computing because they get used frequently on smartphones and can pinpoint a user's whereabouts.
-That information is so prized by advertisers that they're willing to pay much higher rates for marketing messages aimed at a prospective customer in a particular location, said Greg Sterling, an analyst at Opus Research.

 Google's new iPhone mapping app offers street-level photography of local neighborhoods for the first time on Apple's mobile operating system, as well as three-dimensional views, public transit directions and listings for more than 80 million businesses around the world.